-The opportunity to integrate with other external applications is another of CRM must have features.
-It helps your company observe the real-time data in CRM from various systems, and extends the platform’s possibility to fit the business needs better.
+The opportunity to integrate with other external applications is another of CRM must-have feature.
+It helps your company observe the real-time data in CRM from various systems, and extends the platform’s possible to fit the business needs better.

 #11 Mobility Option

 Almost every company requires to access customer information outside the office or on the go.
 CRM with mobile compatibility provides you with the ability to access data anytime and anywhere.

 Since every CRM system has a different learning curve, it is important to equip your employees with the training materials to make the product more usable.
 Take advantage of the built-in ‘Help’ functionality to navigate your employee step-by-step to better adapt to the new platform.